cuotos/webtester/README.md

 # webtester

-auto built by Docker hub
+~auto built by Docker hub~ not any more cus they just want moneeeeyeyyyyyyyyy